Skip to content

 Smart detectors also catch gas leaks when tenants aren't at home, and can serve as temperature sensors to reduce heating and cooling costs

 Gas explosions in NYC have caused devastating losses of life, and completely ended the careers of numerous owners and operators involved with the affected building.
-Making sure your building complies with Local Law 157 is will both —avoid hefty fines, and protect your building, staff, and tenants from catastrophic and fatal gas explosions.
+Making sure your building complies with Local Law 157 will both—avoid hefty fines and protect your building, staff, and tenants from catastrophic and fatal gas explosions.

 Understanding Local Law 157